 Using alternative materials like paper, wood or metal might be options

-Using biodegradable materials might be another options, such as using biodegradable pots and seedling trays
+Using biodegradable materials might be another option, such as using biodegradable pots and seedling trays

-13. Consider More Sustainable Practices With Seeds & Growing New Plants
+13. Consider More Sustainable Practices With Seeds & For Growing New Plants

 – Saving seeds, and reducing the need to buy new seeds from the gardening store.